 Or, put the bulk of your work or meetings on your schedule earlier in the week to allow you to duck out on Friday afternoons without missing anything important.

 12. Use Your Lunch Breaks Differently

-Eat outside instead of at your desk, bring your lunch so that you can use your break to get a quick mani-pedi, or spend those 30 minutes reading a book at the park near your office.
-Feeling more ambitious (and have a bit more time)?
-Work out!
-From walking around the neighborhood to taking a short class to jumping in the local gym’s pool, it’s possible to be active in the middle of the day without getting behind.
+Eat outside instead of at your desk, bring your lunch so that you can use your break to get a quick mani-pedi, or spend those 30 minutes reading a book (outside if you can).

 13. Make Summer Friday Friends

 Also known as all of those other people who have to work on Fridays, too.
 Try to make a routine to grab lunch together at your favorite outdoor restaurant.
-Or, at the very least, know who will be around on Gchat when the rest of the world goes quiet at 2 PM.
+Or, at the very least, know who will be around to chat when the rest of the world goes quiet at 2 PM.

 14. Change Up Your Commute